Community and Justice Services - 286 - 288

 - Intervene with clients to address and manage problems to constructive behaviour change

-- Explore issues related to female and native offenders, addictions, group dynamics, and behaviour management
+- Explore issues related to female and native offenders, addictions, group dynamics, behaviour management

 - Consider victims and the Canadian justice system

-- Develop fitness correctional management skills in a licensed testing facility on campus
+- Develop fitness management skills in a licensed testing facility on campus

 - Explore community programs, restorative justice initiatives and preventative measures